 3. The Lion Cut

-The Lion Cut is another popular haircut that requires you to trim the hair over the body to a length of one inch but leave the head intact.
+The Lion Cut is another popular haircut that requires you to trim the hair over the body to a length of 1 inch but leave the head intact.
 The result resembles a lion.
 It’s perfect for summer weather, and it’s easy to maintain.

 4. The Short in the Middle, Long on the Ends

-Another relative of the Puppy Cut is the Short in the Middle, Long on the Ends.
+Another relative of the Puppy Cut is the Short in the Middle, Long on the Ends cut.
 As you may have guessed, this haircut requires removing the hair from the middle of the body, leaving the hair on the face and tail uncut.
 This haircut can help cool the dog while still allowing it to retain some of its long-haired features.
 This haircut tends to need more grooming because the hair on the face can start to get tangled, especially if they prefer wet food.

 5. Cone Paws

 With the Cone Paws haircut, the hair is removed from the body but left on the head, tail, and legs.
 You then style the legs to look like cones.
 It’s an attractive haircut that gives the dog miniature horse-like qualities